cloud4rpi/cloud4rpi/README.md

 cloud4rpi
 =========

-**Easily connect your raspberry pi to the Internet**
+**Easily connect your Raspberry Pi to the Internet**

 For Impatient
 -------------

-On your raspberry pi:
+On your Raspberry Pi:

 ```
 1. sudo apt-get install python-pip